-For almost two decades, Shenandoah University has operated a campus in Northern Virginia.
-The current site in Leesburg specializes in graduate study in four key areas: business, teacher and school administration education, technology and nursing.
-The Northern Virginia Campus also offers opportunities for those without bachelor's degrees to complete their degrees, along with continuing adult and professional education.
+For two decades, Shenandoah University has operated a campus in Northern Virginia.
+The current site specializes in graduate study in teacher and school administration education and nursing.

 Accreditation

 Shenandoah University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award baccalaureate, master and doctoral degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call (404) 679-4500 for questions about the accreditation of Shenandoah University.